zammad/zammad-org/src/sr/documentation/use/guides/overviews.md

 ### Масовне радње

-Perform bulk actions by selecting multiple tickets and either use the drop-down fields or drag them with the mouse to invoke the bulk action overlay.
+Perform bulk actions by selecting multiple tickets and either use the bulk action flyout or drag them with the mouse to invoke the bulk action overlay.
 You can find more information about that in the [Bulk Actions](../advanced-features#bulk-actions) section in the advanced features page.